 If you took a calculus-based introductory physics course, and if you got a C- or better grade, and if the Physics DUS approves the course as being sufficiently similar to one of Duke's introductory physics courses in content (lectures and labs), you will get a PHYSICS XXX on your transcript, where XXX will be 141L or 142L for life science majors, and will be 151L or 152L for engineering students.

-Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHY 100L on your transcript for an intro course, 200L for an upper-level course.
+Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHY 100L on your transcript for an intro course, or as 200L for an upper-level course.
 In particular, any algebra-based intro physics course (with a lab) will show up as PHY 100L on the transcript, since all intro physics courses at Duke use calculus.
 Courses without labs, whether calculus-based or not, will show up as PHY 100.